 Every spring, thousands of families across Central Jersey face the same pivotal question: which high school will give their child the strongest foundation for college and career success?
-For a growing number of families in Middlesex County and the surrounding region, the answer is the Middlesex County Vocational and Technical Schools — known widely as MCVSD.
+For a growing number of families in Monmouth County and the surrounding region, the answer is the Monmouth County Vocational School District — known widely as MCVSD.

 Understanding what MCVSD offers.